maxcurrent420/WhisperQuest/README.md

-***Modified Non-Commercial Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (Translation- free for all but you need to buy a license if gross revenues are above $100K)***
+***Modified Non-Commercial Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (Translation- free for all but you need to give me credit and buy a license if gross revenues are above $100K)***

 ***Please consider contributing, or donating if you enjoy my work:***